Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

 ZooKeeper, and find the current leader master to connect to.
 Therefore, `ALLUXIO_MASTER_HOSTNAME` does not have to be set for the workers.

+> Note: When running Alluxio in fault tolerant mode, it is possible that the default worker
+> heartbeat timeout value is too short.
+It is recommended to increase that value to a higher value,
+> in order to handle the situations when a master failover occurs.
+In order to increase the
+> heartbeat timeout value on the workers, modify the configuration parameter
+> `alluxio.worker.block.heartbeat.timeout.ms` in `conf/alluxio-site.properties` to a larger value
+> (at least a few minutes).

 ### Client Configuration

 No additional configuration parameters are required for fault tolerant mode.
 As long as both: